GR Aetherwing | Official Handbook

 5.3 Sponsor Protection

-Drivers shall not make disparaging remarks about team partners (e.g., Kmart, PetSmart, Simagic) or use competing branding that conflicts with team exclusivity agreements during official events.
+Drivers shall not make disparaging remarks about team partners (e.g., Kmart, PetSmart, Toyota) or use competing branding that conflicts with team exclusivity agreements during official events.

 5.4 Broadcast Interviews